-Receptionists are the public face of Citizens Advice Harrow, and play a key role in determining our clients' experience of their contact with us.
+Receptionists are the public face of Citizens Advice Harrow and play a key role in determining our clients' experience of their contact with us.
 They welcome visitors and explain how the service operates.
 They liaise with other roles within the service, manage the reception area, support vulnerable clients, input confidential client data and respond to general enquiries.

-Receptionists do not give advice, but they can help clients find information on the tablet computers in the reception area.
+Receptionists do not give advice, but they can help clients find information.

-There are a wide variety of admin tasks which support

-the work of the service, from the inevitable filing to answering the telephone, calling clients to confirm appointments, and supporting specialist advisers and caseworkers.
+There are a wide variety of admin tasks which support the work of the service, from the inevitable filing to answering the telephone, calling clients to confirm appointments, and supporting specialist advisers and caseworkers.